Ford Telstar: Second generation (AT, AV; 1987–1992)

 The original generation Telstar was replaced in Australia in October 1987 with a refreshed version, called the AT series.
 Ford rebadged and lightly restyled the Mazda 626 (GD) for the AT series sedan and TX5 hatchback.
-A station wagon was also available, built on the GD-based GV platform, which was unique to Japan and New Zealand.
+A station wagon was also available, built on the GD-based GV platform, which was unique to Japan and New Zealand, first being released in the latter market, where it replaced the European-sourced Ford Sierra.
 The facelifted AV model was released in Australia in January 1990, distinguished by a new grille, trim and wheels.

 In the Australian market, the range was now imported from Japan to make room for the Capri convertible on the Broadmeadows line.
 The switch from local assembly was made possible by the accumulation of import credits obtained from the export of the Capri to the United States.
 The base GL sedan and hatchback carried over the AS's 2.0-litre inline-four engine producing 68 kW, while Ghia models featured a 2.2-litre 12-valve inline-four with 84 kW.
 The flagship TX5 Turbo used a variation of the 2.2-litre engine, rated at 108 kW on premium fuel and gaining anti-lock brakes.
 Power output for the Turbo dropped to 100 kW when running on regular fuel.

 Telstar sedans in Australia were discontinued in October 1989 due to the expense of importing them from Japan, solved by switching to the locally assembled Ford Corsair—a rebadged and facelifted Nissan Pintara (U12).
 Under the Button plan, Ford and Nissan were to share models.

 The two were instead sold side-by-side in the Ford range until the third generation Telstar was introduced in 1992.
 Between 1990 and 1992, the Telstar (AV series) was only available as the Japanese-built, high-performance TX5 hatchback in Australia.
 However, the Corsair proved less popular than the Telstar had been, losing sales dramatically during 1991.

 In New Zealand, by contrast, the range remained unchanged, although it was later complemented by the Sierra, this time imported from Belgium in small volumes as premium models, rather than assembled locally.
 Neither the Corsair nor the Pintara were sold in New Zealand, but a similar model, the Nissan Bluebird, was offered in the local market.